 Sewer cleanouts may be difficult to find.
 This is generally caused by landscape changes over time.
 Scottsdale does not have records showing where the sewer cleanout is located on private property.
 If uncertain, please contact a licensed plumbing contractor to locate or install a cleanout.

 Unlike water, sewer use is not metered.
 Instead, sewer rates are updated annually in July based on your average water use in December, January and February.
 If you are refilling your pool during these months, your water use may not be a true reflection of the average amount of water discharged to the city’s sewer system.
-To request an adjustment to your sewer volumetric charges, you must submit a Sewer Charge Adjustment Request by September 30 (deadline subject to changed as approved by City Council).
+To request an adjustment to your sewer volumetric charges, you must submit a Sewer Charge Adjustment Request by August 31.

 Pool water drained to the city sewer system is treated and recycled for future beneficial use!